 Tamron 1: 5,6 f = 300mm Sharpness

-At wide-open lens has portrait sharpness, there are small spherical aberration, but for such focal length I think the sharpness is quite normal.
+At wide-open lens has portrait sharpness, there is small spherical aberration, but for such focal length, I think the sharpness is quite normal.

-When you close the aperture, aberration disappear and sharpness increases.
-There is narrow DOF at wide-open, feels like the 100mm at aperture f / 2.8 lens, but to catch the green dot focus confirmation is more difficult, because f / 5.6 is darker.
+When you close the aperture, aberration disappears and sharpness increases.
+There is narrow DOF at wide-open, feels like the 100mm at aperture f / 2.8 lens, but to catch the green dot focus confirmation is more difficult because f / 5.6 is darker.

-An example of an wide-open.
+An example of a wide-open.
 The distance of about 3 m

 Tamron 1: 5,6 f = 300mm Character and Bokeh

 At wide-open aperture lens provides beautiful portraits.
 Spherical aberration add a touch soft.

 Bokeh is also nice.
 You can catch the soap bubbles in the blur area.

 To cover the aperture can capture a large depth of field, airy little lost, but there is greater clarity.